Vikram-Shenoy/LLM-cookbook/README.md

 # LLM-cookbook

-Currently this is a cookbook for creating agentic workflows/systems using DeepSeek and Claude.
-This is a beginner guide for me to come back to.
+This is a reference guide for simple agentic workflow.
+It will lay out starter code for the 3 building blocks of AI systems:

+1. Retrieval
+2. Memory
+3. Tool use